Shagshag/prestashop-documentation/CompareProductCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\CompareProduct.php line 40
+* This property is defined in [classes/CompareProduct.php line 40](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CompareProduct.php#40)

 Methods